begrossi/begrossi.github.io/tech/using-docker-on-windows-10-home-edition/index.md

 *Do you know best practices and more information about running Docker on Windows Home edition?
 Share it on comments!*

-*Also published at [medium.com](https://medium.com/@begrossi/using-docker-on-windows-10-home-edition-6423ee8c5fcc) on May 3, 2019.*
+*Also published at [medium.com](https://medium.com/@begrossi/using-docker-on-windows-10-home-edition-6423ee8c5fcc) on May 3, 2019 and at [dev.to](https://dev.to/begrossi/using-docker-on-a-windows-10-home-edition-2k08) on Jan 5, 2020.*